mconsidine/Digital_SHG/README.md

-This is a highly experimental version of the Solex_ser_recon, authored by Valerie Desnoux and modified the thelondonsmiths, et al
+This is a highly experimental version of the Solex_ser_recon, authored by Valerie Desnoux and heavily modified by the thelondonsmiths, et al
 The goal here is to test the addition of features such as bandwidth selection found in Wah's SLiM code, as well as support 8bit versions of AVI and SER files.
 Experimental turbulence adjustment code is being worked on but not included here.
 There may be other modifications as well.

-Solar disk reconstruction from SHG (spectroheliography) SER files.
+Solar disk reconstruction from SHG (spectroheliography) SER and AVI files.
-If no spectral line can recognised in the SER file, the program will stop.
+If no spectral line can recognised in the video file, the program will stop.

 Install the most recent version of Python from python.org.
 During Windows installation, check the box to update the PATH.